TUD-RSmith/PhD-Appendices/README.md

 ## Dataset designation: Smith_ISL_NMF

-This is an dataset of Irish Sign Language (ISL) Non-Manual Feature data.
+This is a dataset of Irish Sign Language (ISL) Non-Manual Feature (NMF) data.

 ## Cite: